iam-devarch/flight-booking-saga-pattern/README.md

 # Distributed transaction using Saga design pattern with orchestrator way
 (**Note:** As this project focuses more on demo or usage of design pattern there are no tests for this)

+**Scope for enhancement** : This project currently saves only current state of all the transactions and hence cannot audit or trace back history of events.
+We can enhance it to use **Event Sourcing pattern** to capture each db save as one event which will make it auditable and history can be traced back.

 ## Prerequisites / Tech stack
 * Apache Kafka
 * Java 17+